crownstone/bluenet/docs/PROTOCOL.md

 #### State set persistence mode
 Value | Name | Description
 --- | --- | ---
-0   | TEMP | Set value to ram.
+0   | TEMPORARY | Set value to ram.
 This value will be used by the firmware, but lost after a reboot.
-1   | STORE | Set value to ram and flash.
+1   | STORED | Set value to ram and flash.
 This value will be used by the firmware, also after a reboot.
+Overwrites the temporary value.